koic/ghq_transfer/README.md

 * `--dry-run` ...
 Dry run mode (First of all, You'll run this)
 * `--valth` ...
 Apply mode

+The `--dry-run` option overrides the `--valth` option if both are used.

 ## 1. Execute dry run mode

 Example effect: